Vampires (1998 film): Plot

 Jack Crow leads his team of Vatican-sponsored vampire hunters in a daylight raid on an abandoned house in New Mexico.
-Finding a 'nest' of vampires, the team subdue the creatures with gunfire, pikes, and wooden stakes, using a modified crossbow attached to a mechanical winch to pull them outside, where they are incinerated by sunlight.
-Despite disposing of nine 'goons', Jack is concerned about not having found their older, more powerful 'master'.
+Finding a "nest" of vampires, the team subdue the creatures with gunfire, pikes, and wooden stakes, using a modified crossbow attached to a mechanical winch to pull them outside, where they are incinerated by sunlight.
+Despite disposing of nine basic vampire "goons," Jack is concerned about not having found the nest's "master" — an older and more powerful vampire.

-While the team drunkenly celebrates with prostitutes at a local motel, the master vampire Valek arrives and bites one of the prostitutes, Katrina, initiating her transformation into a vampire.
-He swiftly murders the hunters, with only Crow and his trusted lieutenant Tony Montoya escaping alive with Katrina.
-Disturbed that Valek recognized him by name, Crow orders Montoya to lay low with Katrina, hoping to use her growing psychic link with Valek to track him down.
+While the team drunkenly celebrates with prostitutes at a local motel, the master vampire, Jan Valek, arrives and bites one of the prostitutes, Katrina, initiating her transformation into a vampire.
+He swiftly murders the hunters, with only Crow and his trusted lieutenant, Tony Montoya, escaping alive with Katrina.
+Disturbed that Valek recognized him by name, Crow orders Montoya to lie low with Katrina, hoping to use her growing psychic link with Valek to track him down.

-After burying his team and burning down the motel, Crow reports to his superior Cardinal Alba, who confirms that Valek was a disgraced priest who led a rebellion against the church, leading to his execution and transformation into the first vampire.
+After burying the dead of his team and burning down the motel, Crow reports to his superior, Cardinal Alba, who confirms that Valek was a disgraced priest who led a rebellion against the church, leading to his execution and transformation into the first vampire.
 Valek has already killed another group of slayers in Germany, and Alba instructs Crow to form a new team, accompanied by archivist Father Adam Guiteau.
-Suspecting that his team was betrayed, Crow interrogates Guiteau and dispels his heroic notions of vampire hunting, showing him a map of vampire activity that indicates the vampires are searching the southwest for an unknown object.
+Suspecting that his team was betrayed, Crow interrogates Guiteau and dispels his heroic notions of vampire hunting, showing him a map of vampire activity that indicates the vampires are searching the Southwest for an unknown object.

-Guarding Katrina at a hotel, Montoya explains the changes she is experiencing.
+Guarding Katrina at a hotel, Montoya explains the changes that Katrina is experiencing.
 Horrified, she attempts suicide and bites Montoya when he rescues her, which he hides from Crow and Guiteau when they arrive.
 Crow decides to pursue Valek without gathering a new team, and Katrina is linked with Valek when he questions and kills a priest.
 Sensing Guiteau is hiding something, Crow threatens him, recounting that he killed his own father for being bitten by a vampire and killing Jack's mother in front of him.
-Guiteau reveals that Valek is seeking an ancient relic, the "Black Cross" of Berziers, and Crow welcomes him to the team as his new slayer.
+Guiteau reveals that Valek is seeking an ancient relic, the Black Cross of Béziers, and Crow welcomes him to the team as his new slayer.